playbenny/benny_manual/docs/about.md

 - this documentation is a [separate github repository](https://github.com/jamesholdenmusic/BennyDocs). if you hit a problem or question that isn't answered here please do add the solution when you find it to the docs, in a logical place.
 ### Donate
 - [here](https://www.paypal.com/donate/?hosted_button_id=PBQ7JWRPJKLWQ)
-- if you're unwaged or otherwise economically disadvantaged please do not donate
+- if you're unwaged or otherwise economically disadvantaged please do not donate!
-- otherwise, donations will increase the amount of time I can spend on benny, and may be partly used to pay other people to implement things that are beyond my abilities.

 ## Acknowledgements